benswift/benswift.github.io/_posts/2020-07-15-acmc2020-organising-my-first-virtual-conference.md

 As the hosts of a virtual ACMC, our priorities were:

-1. to minimise the risk technical difficulties, "live" activities were limited to those where they add value; for example all talks were pre-recorded & watched on YouTube to avoid the technical issues which come with live screen-shared zoom presentations
+1. to minimise the risk technical difficulties, "live" activities were limited to those where they add value (for example all talks were pre-recorded & watched on YouTube to avoid the technical issues which come with live screen-shared zoom presentations)

 2. use synchronous communication modes for discussion and q&a, but with
    persistence: leave participants the option of returning to a discussion later